DmarshalTU/pandas_dt_-exercise/README.md

 ## Libraries Used

+- os, dotenv: Used for reading environment variables from a .env file.
 - pandas: A software library for data manipulation and analysis.
 Used for reading the data files, handling missing values, and merging the datasets.
 - sklearn.preprocessing: Provides the StandardScaler class for standardizing features by removing the mean and scaling to unit variance.
 - sklearn.decomposition: Provides the PCA class for applying Principal Component Analysis on the standardized features.

+## Disclaimer

+In this exercise, the `.env` file is visible for demonstration purposes.
+However, in a real-world scenario, it's important to add the `.env` file to your `.gitignore` file to prevent it from being committed to your git repository.
+This helps to prevent sensitive information like API keys, database credentials, etc., from being exposed.